slider-int-08

 Secretary

-Adele Hadgraft
+Adele Murray

 Treasurer

-Adele Hadgraft holds a Graduate Diploma in Kodály music pedagogy from the Kodály Institute of the Franz Liszt Academy, Hungary and a Graduate Diploma in Education (Secondary) from the Australian Catholic University.
+Adele Murray holds a Graduate Diploma in Kodály music pedagogy from the Kodály Institute of the Franz Liszt Academy, Hungary and a Graduate Diploma in Education (Secondary) from the Australian Catholic University.
 Her key area of interest is the integration of Kodály pedagogy into instrumental music teaching.
 In particular, the teaching sequence for beginner clarinet and beginner concert band.
 Adele was a member of the QYO Wind Symphony and has played with the World Youth Wind Orchestra Project on six occasions.
 Adele is a Chartered Accountant, with experience in audit, financial accounting, professional mentoring, tertiary-level teaching and lecturing.

 Ordinary Council Member

-Susan Fredline
+Susan Creese

 Ordinary Council Member